 Commercial pallet racking systems are subject to all types of abuse in the warehouse: collisions with heavy forklifts, overloading, misloading and many others.
 For this reason, even the strongest and most durable racks need cautious handling, guarding equipment and maintenance to prolong their service life.

-Preventing and reducing pallet rack damage includes training forklift drivers on proper loading procedures, reducing forklift speeds, widening the aisles, keeping the warehouse clutter-free, conducting regular rack inspections and ensuring that the beam clips are engaged.
+Preventing and reducing pallet rack damage includes training forklift drivers on proper loading procedures, reducing forklift speeds, making sure the aisles are wide enough, keeping the warehouse clutter-free, conducting regular rack inspections and ensuring that the beam clips are engaged.

 You should also take into consideration the environment of your facility.
 For instance, seismic zones have a different set of standards.
 Pallet racks that are installed outdoors are also exposed to inclement weather conditions that can reduce the racks’ capacity ratings.
 In addition, racks installed on non-level or inadequate floors can be compromised.